mkner/new-pkg/README.rst

 |
 | Basic directory structures and template files for building both
-| python pypipackages and documentation for RTD (Read The Docs)
+| python pypi packages and documentation for RTD (Read The Docs)
 | using the sphinx theme.

 |